Ghosts

 Photo courtesy Blue Ant Media

-Jen, left, and Cory Heinzen discuss the Conjuring House’s activity with investigator Erin Goodpipe.
+Jen, left, and Cory Heinzen, discuss the Conjuring House’s activity with investigator Erin Goodpipe.

 The Perron family story finale